An open source chat-ops bot framework

 For information on arguments that you can pass to opsdroid run

-$ opsdroid --help Usage: opsdroid [OPTIONS] Opsdroid is a chat bot framework written in Python.
+$ opsdroid --help Usage: opsdroid [OPTIONS] COMMAND [ARGS]...
+Opsdroid is a chatbot framework written in Python.
 It is designed to be extendable, scalable and simple.
 See https://opsdroid.github.io/ for more information.
-Options: --gen-config Print an example config and exit. -v, --version Print the version and exit. -e, --edit-config Edit configuration.yaml -l, --view-log Open opsdroid logs --help Show this message and exit.
+Options: --help Show this message and exit.
+Commands: config Subcommands related to opsdroid configuration. logs Open opsdroid logs with your favorite editor and exits. start Start the opsdroid bot. version Print the version and exit.

 Contributing to the opsdroid ecosystem is strongly encouraged and every little bit counts!
 We even send sticker packs to our contributors to say thank you!
 There are so many ways to contribute to opsdroid: